dechabot/server-side-extension/examples/python/HelloWorld/README.md

 # Example: Hello World
 This example demonstrates some very simple functionality of the SSE protocol.
-For simplicity and readability, this example is scaled down to cover only the basics.
+For simplicity and readability, it is scaled down to cover only the basics.

 ## Content
 * [Script evaluation](#script-evaluation)